 Use social media to make customers part of the sales process.
 Plan and launch small campaigns to involve your audience in the Holiday Season sales campaign.
 Contests and polls are two staples of the social media campaigns.

 Remember that customers also use social media as an alternative customer service channel.
-This is another way you could engage and involve customers into the sales promotion process.
+This is another way you could engage and involve customers in the sales promotion process.
 Make sure that all the promotional activities on your store are supported by social media activities.

 18. Keep in Touch via Email